comp500/scoop-comp500/Cemu.md

 1. Type `scoop install cemu` to install Cemu.
 1. Cemu is now available as a shortcut in your Start Menu, and at `[Your user directory]\scoop\apps\cemu\current`.

-If Cemu does not launch, you need to install Visual C++ Redistributable 2015.
+If Cemu does not launch, you may need to install Visual C++ Redistributable 2015.
 This is installable through Scoop as follows:
 1. Run `scoop bucket add extras`
 1. Run `scoop install vcredist2015`